 Now that you know how to get around Penang, you can start putting together your very own Penang itinerary with the activities below!

-Spend the first day of your Penang trip itinerary exploring the many interesting cultural landmarks that make up the wonderful Penang district.
+Spend the first day of your Penang trip itinerary exploring the many interesting cultural sites and landmarks that make up the wonderful Penang district.
 Take a Penang walking tour, or explore on your own, either way, you’re sure to stay well entertained!

 - Why it’s awesome: The tropical spice gardens were created to pay homage to all the beautiful herbs and spices found in this part of the world.

 - Cost: Entry - USD $4, Guided Tour - USD $6

 - Food nearby: Tree Monkey is a fantastic restaurant with outdoor seating in a beautiful and green setting.
 They serve absolutely delicious Thai food, and the presentation is exquisite.
 Be sure to order one of their many famous vegetable dishes, they’re sure to keep you coming back for more!